10 Must-Know Tips for Avoiding Burnout in Your Healthcare Career

 If you’re not ready to talk about the issues you’re facing with someone in person, there’s good news.
-Healthcare burnout is a fairly common problem.
+Healthcare burnout is a reasonably common problem.
 As a result, there are many different online groups and forums where people discuss it.

 You might start out just reading what others have to say.
-Eventually, though, it can be therapeutic to share your own thoughts and feelings.
+Eventually, though, it can be therapeutic to share your thoughts and feelings.
 Sharing these things with people who are going through similar situations can be beneficial for everyone involved.

-Even if you can’t change your situation, talking about it with someone who will listen as a supporter can make you feel better quickly.
+Even if you can’t change your situation, then talking about it with someone who will listen as a supporter can make you feel better quickly.
 Keeping things bottled up will only lead to more exhaustion and can make you resent coming to work each day.
 That’s not good for you, other staff members, or any patients you might have to work with.

-The healthcare industry is always growing, so it offers great job security.
+The healthcare industry is always growing, so it offers excellent job security.
 It also gives so many people a chance to assist others on a daily basis.
 So, it’s no surprise so many people get excited about a job in the medical field.

-But, sometimes burnout is caused because people realize the healthcare industry isn’t what they really want to be involved with.
+But, sometimes burnout is caused because people realize the healthcare industry isn’t what they want to be involved with.
 If you’re feeling exhausted, depressed, and unmotivated, it could be time to take a closer look at your job.

 Does your career match up with your interests?
 Is it something you always wanted to do?
 Do you see yourself doing something else?
-These are important questions to answer, and your responses may make your decision about your career easier.
+These are vital questions to answer, and your responses may make your decision about your career easier.
 If you’re not passionate about what you do, don’t be afraid to admit that in a self-assessment.

 If you do realize that your current job isn’t what you want to be doing, try to assess where your skills could be used and what you have a passion for.
-Sometimes, the best thing you can do to avoid burnout is to admit a certain job isn’t right for you.
+Sometimes, the best thing you can do to avoid burnout is to admit a particular job isn’t right for you.
 This doesn’t mean you need to get out of medicine completely.
 Perhaps another area might be a better fit.